The first printed folio map of North America and the most iconic American chart of the 16th century.

 Context is everything

 Cornelis de Jode was the son of another Antwerp-based mapmaker, Gerard de Jode, who published an essential and stunning atlas in 1578, Speculum Oribis Terrarum.
 Despite Gerard’s skill as a cartographer and the exquisite nature of his atlas, it was never a big commercial success.
 This failure was mainly due to the competition that De Jode faced.
 In Antwerp alone, he competed directly against another prestigious cartographer of the era, Abraham Ortelius.
-Not only did Ortelius manage to publish his atlas before Gerard De Jode, but he was also an extremely well-connected and shrewd businessman, and he used his power to delay the formal issuance of a privilege for De Jode’s atlas by almost a decade.
-By then, it was too late for his atlas to compete seriously with that of Ortelius.
+Not only did Ortelius manage to publish his atlas before Gerard De Jode, but he was also an extraordinarily well-connected and shrewd businessman, and he used his power to delay the formal issuance of a privilege for De Jode’s atlas by almost a decade.
+By then, it was too late for his atlas to compete seriously with Ortelius’s.

 The De Jode atlases were produced during a pivotal time in the history of cartography.
 The maps were instrumental visualizations that helped the field of cartography shift away from a schematic worldview anchored in Ptolemy and into a Renaissance view of the world, a world in which observation, verifiable data, and critical thought became the most influential drivers for compiling new maps.
-Early scientific inquiries conducted from great courts across the globe, combined with the new knowledge attained from numerous voyages of exploration, created a context in which our inner and outer worlds expanded at an explosive rate.
+Early scientific inquiries from great courts across the globe, combined with the latest knowledge from numerous voyages of exploration, created a context in which our inner and outer worlds expanded at an explosive rate.
 The discovery of the Americas and the return of European sailors to the Indian Ocean also facilitated this shift because large open waters required considerably more careful consideration of observable phenomena like magnetic declination.

 The great 16th-century atlases and charts produced by Flemish, Dutch, and Italian cartographers were instrumental in changing how we perceived and rendered a world in almost constant flux.
 It must have seemed like the world was growing daily and changing its very nature and structure.
 What was common knowledge one day was relegated to myth the next.
-It must have been a daunting task for a professional and competitive mapmaker to constantly seek and acquire new data and then adapt one’s geographic understanding and vision accordingly.
+It must have been daunting for a professional and competitive mapmaker to constantly seek and acquire new data and then adapt one’s geographic understanding and vision accordingly.

 Cartographer(s):